10 Best Day Trips from Amsterdam by Train

-From historic cities with Roman Ruins to ‘the happiest place in the world’, the Netherlands has a wide range of places to visit when driving across the country.
+From historic cities with Roman Ruins to ‘the happiest place in the world’, the Netherlands has a wide range of places to visit if you’re exploring by train.
 You’ll find Delft’s compact pedestrian zone, ultra-modern and quirky Rotterdam, and the split-level canals of Utrecht – a city that offers terrace restaurants at water level and shopping lanes above!

 The Hague is widely recognised as the political capital of the Netherlands and is where the Dutch royalty and government reside.
 It’s full of museums and abundant shopping options in The Hague, generally coming across at a chic and sophisticated city.